aniray2908/satellite-esg-risk-engine/notes/README.md

 - Clarify geospatial and remote sensing concepts
 - Document methodological refinement
 - Interpret analytical results
-- Transition from signal extraction to risk architecture
+- Transition from signal extraction to cross-asset risk scoring

 Each document captures a distinct milestone in the development of the Satellite-Based Environmental Risk Engine.